eaifrrw/sc-how-to/docs/more_info.md

 ## 10.3 Further Information
+Login to CINECA's HPC Infrastructure can be configured to ease access.
+See [Section 11](ictp-eaifr-scientific-computing.readthedocs.io/en/latest/cineca_access.html)
 For further assistance, please refer to the cluster documentation or contact the ICTP-EAIFR  research support team.